SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 ![Review Account](./images/booster6.png)

+Note : Subscription to Workzone will fail as IAS is not linked.
+Follow this link to establish trust and subscribe to workzone https://me.sap.com/notes/0003580261 [3580261 - Subscribing to SAP Build Work Zone fails with error: To subscribe this application link an Identity Authentication tenant to the subaccount with the "Establish Trust" option]

 10. Now click on your Subaccounts Name to open

 12. Navigate to *Entitlements* and click on *Configure Entitlements*